-Losing a spouse is already overwhelming, isolating, and permanently life-altering.
+Losing a spouse is already overwhelming, isolating, and permanently life-altering, especially if it happens suddenly.
 It doesn’t help that the English language doesn’t provide many options for talking about the death of a spouse.
 In television, movies, or books, you might see a deceased partner referred to as an “ex-husband,” “ex-wife,” or “former spouse."

 But in real life, describing your departed spouse as your “ex” or even “former” isn’t accurate, and it can feel like a betrayal.
 After all, neither party broke up with the other, and the marriage relationship was never nullified.
 So what is the proper way to refer to your deceased spouse?

 Although there aren’t a surplus of options when it comes to talking about a deceased partner, you do have a few terms to choose from.

 Tip: Grief and the loss of a spouse are complicated.
 If you're dealing with the death of a spouse, our post-loss checklist may help answer some of your questions.

 1. “My late spouse.”

 The technically-correct way to refer to a spouse who passed away is as your “late husband” or “late wife." the term “late” is euphemistic, and it comes from an Old English phrase, “of late."
 In the original Old English, “of late” refers to a person who was recently, but is not presently, alive.

 Because it refers to a person who died recently, the term “late” is more applicable for spouses who passed away in the recent past.
 But in modern usage, the phrase applies to spouses who have passed away at any point in the past.

 If you’re speaking to someone about your deceased spouse for the first time, you can use the more descriptive phrase, “my spouse who passed away."
 This gives the person an exact idea of who you’re talking about, and it’s a good alternative to “late spouse."
 This is especially true when you’re talking to younger generations, who might not know what “late” means.